anovos/anovos-docs/docs/using-anovos/data-reports/html_report.md

 Association analysis done for Attributes based on different statistical checks

-- **Association Matrix & Plot** is a Correlation Measure of the strength of relationship among each attribute by finding correlation coefficient having range -1.0 to 1.0.
+- **Association Matrix & Plot** is a Correlation Measure of the strength of the relationship among each attribute by finding correlation coefficient having range -1.0 to 1.0.
 Visualization is shown through heat map to describe the strength of relationship among attributes.
 ![](https://anovos.github.io/anovos-docs/assets/html-reports/attribute-association-2.png)

 - **Information Value Computation** is used to rank variables on the basis of their importance.
 Greater the value of IV, higher the attribute importance.
 IV less than 0.02 is not useful for prediction.
 Bar plot is used to show the significance in descending order.